 - Accuracy — ability to avoid transmission errors in the transaction process.
 Also, includes protection from outside tampering with the transmitted data;

 - Non-repudiation — ability to prevent consumers or merchants from denying the commitments they confirmed by the act of transaction.
-Also, includes recording and verification of the time of the transaction, quantity of purchase and various supplementary agreements in order to prevent the data from the alteration in the midst of a transaction.
+Also, includes recording and verification of the time of the transaction, quantity of purchase, and various supplementary agreements in order to prevent the data from an alteration in the midst of a transaction.

 The economic aspect is the backbone of the payment system.
 There is one unwritten rule that stands behind any money transaction — it should make sense and it must be feasible.